willy1981ortiz/backend-challenge/README.md

 - As a user, I should be able to delete a blogger
 - As a user, I should be able to search bloggers by email and website

-## Deploy
+## Delivery

+We want to see your application working and code:

-Feel free to deploy your application to a free service like Heroku.
+1. Deploy your application to a free service like Heroku.
+1. To upload your code please clone this repository and when you're ready please create a new PR from your personal branch to the main branch.
+Assign your PR to Rodolfo Islas or Gabriel Paredes.